 "Where Dickson excels is with his unique use of the guitar as a sou...

 Matti Kristian Anttila (born March 4, 1979) is a Gothenburg based Finnish-Swedish indie pop musician.
 Anttila's father is from Finland, his mother from Bulgaria.
 During his first year he lived in Skövde but then he moved with his mother to Gothenburg.
 Anttila released his debut album 'Natta de mina' in 2003.
 He followed up in 2005 with the EP 'Sockerläpp' and the album 'Innan bomberna'.
 June 2008 saw the release of his third album, 'Lille Napoleon'.
 The music is mostly guitar-based indiepop with melancholic lyrics and some electronic references.
 Read more on Last.fm .
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.

-Gothenburg, Sweden’s Makthaverskan layer aspects of noise, jangle and dream pop on a foundation of rambling, garage-punk energy.
+Makthaverskan is a Swedish post-punk band from Gothenburg, Sweden.
+The band layers aspects of noise, jangle and dream pop on a foundation of rambling, garage-punk energy.
 Distorted, uptempo riffs ebb and flow with laid back, atmospheric post punk throughout the tracks that make up the band’s sophomore LP ‘II’ on Run for Cover Records.
 Sonic bursts of anthemic pop are accentuated and brought to life by front-woman Maja Milner’s sharp and soaring delivery, cutting through layers of reverb to air out her dirty laundry.
 Read more on Last.fm .
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.